-The corpus of human rights discourse that we compiled includes raw text of more than 108,000 South Korean articles referencing human rights published from 1990-2016 in four major newspaper outlets in South Korea: Chosun (21,055), Joongang (20,291), Hankyoreh (37,733), and Kyunghyang (29,014).
+The corpus of human rights discourse we compiled includes raw text of more than 108,000 South Korean articles referencing human rights published from 1990 to 2016 in four major newspaper outlets in South Korea: Chosun (19,382 articles), Joongang (20,089), Hankyoreh (36,045), and Kyunghyang (26,173).

-To assemble this unprecedented, novel dataset, we web-scraped all articles published in the four newspapers with the word 'human rights' (Inkwon in Korean).
-This data was collected either through newspapers' official web pages for Chosun and Joongang, or through Big Kinds, a news aggregator that provides raw texts of newspaper articles for Hankyoreh and Kyunghyang.
-After retrieving all articles from the websites, we filtered and/or screened articles not related to human rights.
-For example, some articles were collected automatically because Inkwon was a part of another word such as coupons (Halinkwon) and in some cases Inkwon emerged as a part of the name of a famous Korean celebrity, Inkwon Jeon.
-Other examples included obituary notices in which one of the family members worked at a human rights organization.
+To assemble this unprecedented, novel dataset, we web scraped all articles published in the four newspapers with the term "human rights" (Inkwon in Korean).
+These data were collected either through newspapers' official web pages (for Chosun and Joongang) or through Big Kinds, a news aggregator that provides raw texts of newspaper articles for Hankyoreh and Kyunghyang.
+After retrieving all articles from the websites, we filtered and screened articles not related to human rights.
+For example, some articles were collected automatically because Inkwon was a part of another word, such as coupons (Halinkwon), and in some cases Inkwon emerged as a part of the name of a famous Korean celebrity, Inkwon Jeon.

-While web-scraping, we encountered but resolved numerous technical difficulties, such as tasks to adequately detect and remove special symbols and characters, and the process of refining only text of newspaper articles entailed complicated cleaning tasks.
+While web scraping, we encountered but resolved numerous technical difficulties, such as tasks to adequately detect and remove special symbols and characters, and the process of refining only text of newspaper articles entailed complicated cleaning tasks.
 We deleted meta-information such as a writer of newspaper articles and news providers such as AP News.
 We also erased advertisements and additional news lists attached to selected news.
-In the 1990s and early 2000s, many important nouns were expressed in Chinese characters in newspaper articles.
-We deleted them if they were also written in Korean characters or translated into Korean characters.
-Sometimes there was repetition of the same articles because articles were updated with minor corrections or with additional content.
-In these cases, we kept only the most recent version.

-Using a cleaned corpus of articles from four news sources, we counted the number of occurrences of each topical word in each news article.
+Using a cleaned corpus of articles from the four news sources, we counted the number of occurrences of each topical word in each news article.
 Then we calculated the average number of topical words used for each category or topic across news sources and by year.
 Based on the number of occurrences of each topical word, we also ranked them to see whether there was any difference in the list of words frequently mentioned across news sources.
 Although some articles contained a limited set of words exclusively pertaining to a single topic, there were also articles containing a list of words belonging to several topics, especially among editorials or feature articles on human rights.
 However, because we used the average number of topical words for each category or topic as the main outcome of interest, the fact that some articles belong to multiple topics does not affect the results.
-Thirty of the most frequently mentioned words for each newspaper are presented in Table 3
+(By summing an indicator that denotes whether a word was mentioned in an article for each newspaper, we present thirty of the most frequently mentioned words in Online Appendix Table 2.)